omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 Trackers balance the workload of the whole network: If one node is busy handling HTLC, another node will be selected to be a hop and earns the swap fee.

 If a liquidity provider think the tracker he connects is not fair enough, he may choose another one.
-Each track shall publish its path/node selection policy.
+Each tracker shall publish its path/node selection policy.

 ## adding liquidity